 For public health authorities and principals in government, calling something a “case,” while inaccurate, is much less cumbersome than “a-person-with-a-positive-test-who-may-have-no-symptoms-and-have-no-disease-or-ability-to-transmit-disease-or-may-have ability-to-transmit-disease-or-may-have-mild-symptoms-or-may-be-sick-enough-to-seek-medical-attention-or-may-be-hospitalised-or-sick-enough-to-be-in-intensive-care-or-may-require-a-mechanical-ventilator-or-may-be-at-risk-of-dying-from-COVID-19-or-may-have-died-of-COVID-19.”
 There is very limited data from the New Zealand Ministry of Health on the current mix of cases “types” or the presence of any co-existing disease during the current outbreak.

 In this response, I have intentionally side-stepped the question of whether SARS-CoV2 exists as a virus capable of being isolated in its pure form, cultured in its pure form, and capable of supporting classical Koch’s postulates as a necessary definition of a pathogenic agent (i.e. a biologic entity that can reproducibly be proven to cause disease).
+This topic however is discussed in detail here.
 In the current context, however, a definitive answer to these questions is not necessary to discharge the validity of the PCR test in the way it is currently used.

 Further commentary on COVID-19 and the PCR test by a NZ research physician can be accessed at: https://drsambailey.com/2021/08/07/what-is-covid19-and-where-is-the-pandemic/